jupyter-book/jupyter-book/docs/content/execute.md

 ## Execution FAQs

+### How does execution deal with relative paths in my code?

+The behavior of relative paths in your code is slightly different depending on whether you're executing with `auto` or with `cache`.

+* **If executing with `auto`** notebooks will execute in the folder where they exist and relative paths will work.
+* **If executing with `cache`** then the notebook will execute in a temporary folder, and relative paths will not work.
+Support for relative paths is planned for the future.

 ### How can I include code that raises errors?

 In some cases, you may want to intentionally show code that doesn't work (e.g., to show